Who can use the data and how?

 The following is information for application developers or anyone interested in the information stored within Open Plaques.
 Take a look at the contribute page to see how you could help.
 A number of apps have been created based on our data.
 These are listed on the About page.

-2009 - Our starting point was a London blue plaques list donated to us by English Heritage.
+2009 - Our starting point was a list of London blue plaques donated to us by English Heritage.

 2009 - Information was obtained from local authorities via polite Freedom of Information requests (with mixed results).

 2009 - These 'official' data sources were cleaned up, parsed and improved through a number of automatic and semi-manual processes.

 2009 - Open Plaques site was officially launched after Yahoo!
 OpenHack London.

 2009 - We then started collecting via our Open Plaques Flickr pool and the Blue Plaques Flickr pool.
 This led on to the discovery of many historical and civic societies throughout the UK that erect plaques.

 2012 - As our community of plaque hunters has grown we have begun to locate plaques in countries all over the world.